North America, Latin America, Europe,

 Hocoma Knowledge Platform

-The renowned Cochrane Review confirms efficacy of robotic gait therapy.
+The renowned Cochrane Review confirms the efficacy of robotic gait therapy.

 Hocoma opens its subsidiary in Slovenia.